VCGI/applications/cama-data/readme.md

 # Vermont Parcel Data Modernization

-*How Vermont identifies, tracks, transmits, maps, and publishes municipal parcel data and what's changing under Act 164 (H.933) and Act 170 (H.955) of 2026. **Scoped to parcel identification specifically**, not downstream or related taxation/valuation activities or policies themselves.*
+*How Vermont identifies, tracks, transmits, maps, and publishes municipal parcel data and what's changing under Act 164 (H.933) and Act 170 (H.955) of 2026. **Scoped to parcel identification specifically**, not downstream or related taxation/valuation activities.*

 ## Why Modernize